The “My User Agent” page shows what your web browser sends in the "User-Agent" header for your HTTP requests.

 As we discussed earlier, there is no standard way to write the user-agent string.
 Therefore, dnchecker.org provides a tool to decode the user-agent string to figure out everything it's saying.

 To perform the task, do the following steps.

 Yes, you can change your user agent, and that process is called user-agent spoofing.
 Sometimes, we need to test different things.
-For example, you are running a campaign for MAC OS, and you want to figure out that either the campaign is running correctly for MAC OS and not targeting the Linux users, changing the user-agent of the browser helps you in this regard.
+For example, you are running a campaign for MAC OS, and you want to figure out whether the campaign is running correctly for MAC OS and not targeting Linux users; changing the browser's user agent helps you in this regard.

-For switching the user agent, you can rely on a browser extension or you can use the developer console to manually change the user agent that your browser will send with its HTTP requests.
+For switching the user agent, you can rely on a browser extension or use the developer console to manually change the user agent that your browser will send with its HTTP requests.

 Looking for more Webmaster Tools on DNS Checker?
 Why do not you try our Link Analyzer, Page Rank Checker, SERP Tool, and IDN Converter?
 All tools are top-notch and free!